-Hello, my name is Anthea Lacchia and I'm a freelance science journalist with a PhD in geoscience (Trinity College Dublin) and an MSc in Science Communication (imperial College London).
-I also produce and present audio, and train researchers on how to communicate their research with clarity and flair to different audiences.
+Hello, my name is Anthea Lacchia and I'm a freelance science journalist with a PhD in geoscience (Trinity College Dublin) and an MSc in Science Communication (Imperial College London).
+I have won a number of awards and grants for my writing and public engagement (most recently the EGU public engagement award).
+I also produce and present audio, and give talks to school children and other publics about science.

 I am currently based in Dublin, and divide my time between Dublin and London.